-Hungary: Savings in the new system of feed-in tariffs2.
-July 2015. / SEE Energy News
+Hungary: Savings in the new system of feed-in tariffs, SEE Energy News

 Sales volume within the system of feed-in tariffs for renewable energy rose by nearly 30 percent over last year.
 Introducing the new operating model enabled the realization of cost savings of 16 MEUR, announced the Hungarian Energy Regulatory Agency (Mekhi).